 There are other important contractual changes in the contract update including an increase to the global sum that practices receive per patient, and changes to vaccination and immunisation arrangements.
 Maternity medical services become an essential service with £12 million of new funding allocated for a universal 6–8-week health check for babies and new mothers.

 The Quality and Outcomes Framework was reviewed in 2018, and the new contract outlines further changes, including two new quality improvement modules focused on improving care of people with a learning disability and supporting early cancer diagnosis.
+As a result of Covid-19, NHS England and NHS Improvement announced measures to protect income from the Quality Outcomes Framework for the first half of 2020/21 and a refocusing in the latter half towards restoring services such as cervical cancer screening or delivering flu vaccination to help mitigate further impacts of Covid-19.

 - uptake of learning disability health checks